-Acting … directing … lighting … makeup … costuming … set design and construction … publicity - students are involved in it all at Berry.
-Four faculty-directed shows and numerous student productions are staged annually.
+Acting, directing, lighting, makeup, costuming, set design and construction, publicity - students are involved in it all at Berry.
+Four faculty directed shows and numerous student productions are staged annually.
 Students also participate in the Kennedy

-The Berry College Theatre Company
+The Berry College

-The BCTC is a student-run organization that, along with the theatre arts program, produces two main-stage productions every semester.
+The BCTC is a student-run organization that, along with the Theatre arts program, produces two main-stage productions every semester.
 In addition, the group organizes service projects, fundraisers and social outings.

 Scholarships are available to students with experience and demonstrated talent in acting, stage management, playwriting, and design/technical activity.
 Actors need to prepare two contrasting monologues, approximately 60 seconds each in length.
+Designers/technicians

-should be prepared to share a portfolio with design renderings, technical drawings (ground theatre plans/light plots/costume plots, etc.) as well as production photos.
-Stage manager should be prepared to share prompt scripts and playwrights should bring several writing samples.
+should be prepared to share a portfolio with design renderings, technical drawings (ground plans/light plots/costume plots, etc.) as well as production photos.
+Stage managers should be prepared to share prompt scripts and playwrights should bring several writing samples.
 All students are advised to bring a head

 shot and current resume to the auditions.
-You will also need to complete a scholarship application form (available at the auditions) and two letters of recommendation from teachers, directors, etc. who can speak to your qualifications and dedication to theatre.
+You will also need to complete a scholarship application form online prior to your audition and provide two letters of recommendation from teachers, directors, etc. who can speak to your qualifications and dedication to theatre.
 If you come to campus, we will also interview you and provide a tour of our facilities, an opportunity to sit in on a theatre class,